Troon-Technologies-LLC/NowWhere-Contract/docs/Technical_Document_Nowwhere.md

 to interact with the contracts.
 The sample transactions are meant to be used in an automated context, so they use transaction arguments and string template fields.
 These make it easier for a program to use and interact with them.
-If you are running these transactions manually in the Flow Playground or vscode extension, you will need to remove the transaction arguments and hard code the values that they are used for.